Reclaim Your Real Magic by Using this Advanced Psychological Method

 Now, here’s a process you can use to reclaim more of your inner gold and make meaningful changes to your personality.

-Step 3: Describe in your personal journal how embodying this quality can change your life.
+Describe in your journal how embodying this quality can change your life.
 If, for example, you’re working with the quality of persistence you admire in someone, write down how your life will transform when you reclaim this power.

 Through your effort, grace will come.
 Through this conscious process, you will become more of yourself each day.

-This article was inspired by Robert Johnson’s Inner Gold.
-I highly recommend it.
+I highly recommend Inner Gold.
 It’s a fast read; only 76 pages.
-Johnson has a gift of communicating complex psychological ideas in easy-to-understand prose.
-Inner Gold is one of my picks for the 10 best books on psychology.
+Johnson has a gift for communicating complex psychological ideas in easy-to-understand prose.
+Inner Gold is one of my picks for the 36 best books on psychology.
+(Richo’s book below is on the list too.)

 What do you think?